Local senior citizens rock out at Wacken Open Air heavy metal festival | The China Post

-Wacken Open Air, the biggest heavy metal festival in the world, started Friday in the fields outside a rural German village north of Hamburg.
+Wacken Open Air, the biggest heavy metal festival in the world, starts this week in the fields outside a rural German village north of Hamburg.

 The frequent wind, rain and mud, along with the hard rock and 70,000 metalheads, mean the festival is not for the faint of heart.
 But don’t tell that to 13 senior citizens who have taken a bus from a local nursing home to join in the revelry.